awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.CapturePlans.md

 Use automatic plan capture for situations such as the following:
 + You don't know the specific SQL statements that you want to manage\.
 + You have hundreds or thousands of SQL statements to manage\.
 + Your application uses a client API\.
-For example, JDBC uses unnamed prepared statements or bulk\-mode statements that cannot be expressed in PostgreSQL SQL\.
+For example, JDBC uses unnamed prepared statements or bulk\-mode statements that can't be expressed in psql\.

 **To capture plans automatically**